marmelab/react-admin/docs/ImageInput.md

 ]);
 ```

-### How To Send File To A CDN
+#### Send To A Third-Party Service

-If the CDN you use allow this, you can upload files via [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) like the previous way.
+If the third-party service you use allow this, you can upload files via [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) like the previous way.

-Lets see an example with [https://cloudinary.com/](Cloudinary) service, by adapting the Data Provider according to [their "Authenticated requests" example](hhttps://cloudinary.com/documentation/upload_images#authenticated_requests).
+Lets see an example with [https://cloudinary.com/](Cloudinary) service, by adapting the `dataprovider` according to [their "Authenticated requests" example](hhttps://cloudinary.com/documentation/upload_images#authenticated_requests).
 This example show how to upload a file with "Authenticated upload requests".

-To do that, you need an API that serves a [`signature`](https://cloudinary.com/documentation/upload_images#generating_authentication_signatures) the format that Cloudinary expect it.
+To do that, you need an API that serves a [`signature`](https://cloudinary.com/documentation/upload_images#generating_authentication_signatures) the format that Cloudinary expect.
 To make it easier, you can install the [`cloudinary package` ](https://cloudinary.com/documentation/node_integration#installation_and_setup).

 The following code example live in a Remix application.
 It generate and serve the signature needed to send files to Cloudinary: